mvpatel/cars_api/README.md

 - Jacoco test Coverage plugin required to be added in the pom file
     - Minimum 85% Test Coverage required should be added under Jacoco
 - Git Commits should be improved.
-- Postman tests should be added in the collection
+- Postman tests should be added to the collection
 - More TDD should be followed
-- Naming convection should be improved and follow the company policy
+- Naming convention should be improved and follow the company policy
 - Log should be added where required.
 - Swagger should be used for the API Document
-- Car Model Information is not added as Requirements more discussion required for this.
+- Car Model Information is not added as Requirements more discussion is required for this.
 - Pom file check required and remove the unwanted dependency if required and update version where required
-    - Version mostly should be added on the top of the pom file that check required.
+    - Version mostly should be added on the top of the pom file that checks required.

 #### Comments from Reviewer